-Viola’s 2019 Benchmarks & Insights on attracting talent to Israeli and US Startups
+Viola’s 2019 Benchmarks & Insights on attracting talent to Israeli and US startups

-We’ve discussed the importance of employer branding before, and we can’t stress how vital it is, considering that competition over talent is getting fiercer every day.
+We’ve discussed the importance of employer branding before, and we can’t enough stress how vital it is, considering that competition over talent is getting fiercer every day.
 It starts as early as the job interview stage, because if you consider that candidates are most likely interviewing at several different companies simultaneously, you are essentially competing against those other companies and must therefore aim to brand your company better than they have.

 With headcount still being the biggest challenge for tech companies, we set out on a mission to provide some benchmarks on recruiting for tech companies, with the help of the HR leads of Viola’s companies, ranging from small companies to ones with hundreds of employees.

 Here are 6 insights you should consider in your recruiting methods, based on our benchmark results: